ADITYADAS1999/AI-Chatbot/README.md

 # 5. Why this project ? 👨‍🏫

+I build this project because first of all I have some interest in this technology and also good knowledge in python programming.
+My main goal is that make this project cost optimestic and less complexcity.
+By optimizing the cost many organisation and user try to use this technology.
+And any contributors and maintainer can involve and contribute in less complex projects so it is easy the maintain and modify anytime infuture.

 # 6. Project code details ❗🔭📑📚

 # 7. Tools & Requirements of the project ? 🗝🛠🔩